tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 ### 1. Instructor Do: Welcome Class (5 min)

 Open the lesson slides and welcome students to the first day of deep learning!
-Indicate that today's class will begin with an introduction to the basic unit of neural networks, before moving on to constructing simple neural nets.
+Explain that today's class will begin with an introduction to the basic unit of neural networks, before moving on to construct simple neural nets.

-As an icebreaker activity, open the class with an interactive Q&A with the class, calling on a different students to provide answers:
+As an icebreaker, open the class with an interactive Q&A, calling on a different students to provide answers:

 * What do you think a neural network is?